 The information contained in the Egyptian Book of the Dead acted as guidebook for the recently deceased in the ancient Egyptian world.
 Life, death and the afterlife were all central themes of the Egyptian way of life.
-This was most notably reflected in the myths, rituals and religious acts but also in graves, tombs and the process of mummification.
+This was not only frequently reflected in various myths, rituals and religious acts but also in graves, tombs and the intricate process’ of mummification.

-The following are 3 ideas found in the Book of the Dead which held great meaning to the ancient Egyptians.
+The following are a handful of noteworthy facts concerning the Book of the Dead which held great meaning to the ancient Egyptians.

 1: Personalized Books of the Dead